-Mr Matthew P. Goodman is the Senior Adviser for Asian Economics and holds the William E. Simon Chair in Political Economy at the U.S. Centre for Strategic and International Studies (CSIS) and was hosted by the Perth USAsia Centre for a private roundtable discussion on U.S. Economic Policy in the Asia-Pacific, post-Trans-Pacific Partnership (TPP).
+Mr Matthew P. Goodman was hosted by the Perth USAsia Centre for a private roundtable discussion on U.S. Economic Policy in the Asia-Pacific, post-Trans-Pacific Partnership (TPP).
+Mr Goodman is the Senior Adviser for Asian Economics and holds the William E. Simon Chair in Political Economy at the U.S. Centre for Strategic and International Studies (CSIS).

 - Despite efforts by the previous Obama administration with the Trans-Pacific Partnership (TPP), President Trump has withdrawn and altered the approach of US economic engagement in the region.
 TPP had been the organising principle of the Obama Administration's economic engagement in the Asia-Pacific region.
 The Trump Administration has withdrawn from TPP and expressed a preference for bilateral trade agreements and threatened to close the U.S. market if trading partners do not take steps to reduce trade imbalances.
 Mr Goodman examined the impact of these policy positions on U.S. economic engagement in the Asia Pacific.

 is a Research and Program Assistant at the Perth USAsia Centre